Oscostorch/mesh-network/README.md

 ./tcp_client1

     Each client will prompt for a username and password to authenticate with the server.

+    Note: Use predefined usernames and passwords for authentication.
+These credentials are set in tcp_server/main.go:

+    Example credentials:
+        user1: pass1
+        user2: pass2
+        … (and so on, as defined in the tcp_server code)

+        To start a client, follow these steps:

+    Open a new terminal for each client you want to start.
+    Run the client with the command:

+    bash

+cd ../tcp_clientX # Replace 'X' with client number (e.g., tcp_client1)
+go run tcp_clientX.go

+When prompted, enter the username and password as defined in the TCP server.

 5. Sending and Receiving Messages